Ireland: Science

 The Irish philosopher and theologian Johannes Scotus Eriugena was considered one of the leading intellectuals of the early Middle Ages.
 Sir Ernest Henry Shackleton, an Irish explorer, was one of the principal figures of Antarctic exploration.
 He, along with his expedition, made the first ascent of Mount Erebus and the discovery of the approximate location of the South Magnetic Pole.
 Robert Boyle was a 17th-century natural philosopher, chemist, physicist, inventor and early gentleman scientist.
 He is largely regarded as one of the founders of modern chemistry and is best known for the formulation of Boyle's law.

 19th-century physicist, John Tyndall, discovered the Tyndall effect.
-Father Nicholas Joseph Callan, Professor of Natural Philosophy in Maynooth College, is best known for his invention of the induction coil, transformer and he discovered an early method of galvanisation in the 19th century.
+Father Nicholas Joseph Callan, professor of natural philosophy in Maynooth College, is best known for his invention of the induction coil, transformer and he discovered an early method of galvanisation in the 19th century.

 Other notable Irish physicists include Ernest Walton, winner of the 1951 Nobel Prize in Physics.
 With Sir John Douglas Cockcroft, he was the first to split the nucleus of the atom by artificial means and made contributions to the development of a new theory of wave equation.
 William Thomson, or Lord Kelvin, is the person whom the absolute temperature unit, the kelvin, is named after.
 Sir Joseph Larmor, a physicist and mathematician, made innovations in the understanding of electricity, dynamics, thermodynamics and the electron theory of matter.
 His most influential work was Aether and Matter, a book on theoretical physics published in 1900.

 George Johnstone Stoney introduced the term electron in 1891.
 John Stewart Bell was the originator of Bell's Theorem and a paper concerning the discovery of the Bell-Jackiw-Adler anomaly and was nominated for a Nobel prize.
 The astronomer Jocelyn Bell Burnell, from Lurgan, County Armagh, discovered pulsars in 1967.
 Notable mathematicians include Sir William Rowan Hamilton, famous for work in classical mechanics and the invention of quaternions.
 Francis Ysidro Edgeworth's contribution, the Edgeworth Box. remains influential in neo-classical microeconomic theory to this day; while Richard Cantillon inspired Adam Smith, among others.
 John B. Cosgrave was a specialist in number theory and discovered a 2000-digit prime number in 1999 and a record composite Fermat number in 2003.
 John Lighton Synge made progress in different fields of science, including mechanics and geometrical methods in general relativity.
 He had mathematician John Nash as one of his students.
 Kathleen Lonsdale, born in Ireland and most known for her work with crystallography, became the first female president of the British Association for the Advancement of Science.

 Ireland has nine universities, seven in the Republic of Ireland and two in Northern Ireland, including Trinity College Dublin and the University College Dublin, as well as numerous third-level colleges and institutes and a branch of the Open University, the Open University in Ireland.
-Ireland was ranked 19th in the Global Innovation Index in 2021, down from 12th in 2019.
+Ireland was ranked 18th in the Global Innovation Index in 2025.